Supporting Our Servicemembers & Veterans

 "We ought to give those who serve our country everything they need when they are in the field—and everything they deserve when their service has ended."

-I meet with Rhode Islanders serving in our armed forces whenever I can, whether at my annual veterans breakfast, at send-off ceremonies in Rhode Island, at military hospitals, or at U.S. bases overseas….
+I meet with Rhode Islanders serving in our armed forces whenever I can, whether at my annual veterans breakfast, at send-off ceremonies in Rhode Island, at military hospitals, or at U.S. bases overseas.
 I carry their stories and those of their loved ones with me as I work to uphold our nation’s promise to our servicemembers and veterans.
+Below are some of the ways I’m standing up for servicemembers and their families.

 The best way to learn about the needs and goals of our servicemembers is to listen to their stories.
 That’s why I have hosted open discussions with our troops, so I can hear their concerns, answer questions, and discuss policies that support their service.
+For the past eight years, I have also held an annual Veterans’ Breakfast to honor and hear from Rhode Island’s veterans.
 I will continue to meet with Rhode Island servicemembers and their families whenever I can.
 It’s always an honor to hear from them and thank them for their commitment and sacrifice.

 The strain of a deployment can be particularly challenging for the children of our servicemembers.
-I am working with the Rhode Island National Guard and Rhode Island’s educators to ensure that children whose parents are serving in the military have the support and resources they need to thrive in school.
+I have worked with the Rhode Island National Guard and Rhode Island’s educators to ensure that children whose parents are serving in the military have the support and resources they need to thrive in school.

-Here are some of the things I have been proud to accomplish for our servicemembers.
+Here are some of the things I have been proud to do for our servicemembers:

-- Introduced the Combating Military Counterfeits Act, a bipartisan measure to protect troops and the United States military supply chain from defective body armor and other dangerous counterfeit products.
-A version of this bill became law as part of the 2012 National Defense Authorization Act.
+- I introduced the Combating Military Counterfeits Act, a bipartisan measure to protect troops and the United States military supply chain from defective body armor and other dangerous counterfeit products.
+A version of this bill became law as part of the 2012 National Defense Authorization Act

-- Introduced a resolution paying tribute to the members of United States Armed Forces who served in Iraq and their families.
-The resolution was unanimously passed by the U.S. Senate.
+- I introduced a resolution, which passed unanimously in the U.S. Senate, to pay tribute to the members of United States Armed Forces who served in Iraq and their families.

 Our troops have answered the call of duty every time.
 I’m working to give them the support they need.